THE TAILOR

 “What material will you use for the suit?” asked the man.

 When the suit was ready, the Tailor called the man in for a fitting.
 A few minor adjustments were required – a nip here and a tuck there, but nothing requiring major rework.
-The man was delighted – the suit being exactly what he was hoping it would be – practical yet distinctive.
+The man was delighted – the suit being exactly what he was hoping it would be; practical yet distinctive.
 When the Tailor gave him the bill, he was a little taken aback, but appreciated that this was workmanship of the highest quality.
 The Tailor told him that should he wish to refer anyone else, then they would need to use the words 'I can do this all day' by way of introduction.
 As he left, the man offered his hand to the Tailor, and this time the Tailor accepted.
 He was not surprised at how warm it felt.

-Three days later, the Tailor was watching the evening news on his television.
-It did not surprise him that a new meta-human had been seen in action on the streets of New York.
-This meta-human, with the power to project fire from his mouth and eyes, had successfully stopped four armed men from committing a bank robbery in Manhattan.
-All four were being held at a secure hospital suffering from third-degree burns.
-One was in a life-critical condition because of the severity of the injuries sustained.
-The whereabouts of the meta-human, who was dressed in a grey skin-tight costume emblazoned with a symbol resembling a burning match was currently unknown.
+"A new meta-human, with the power to project fire from his mouth and eyes, has successfully stopped four armed men from committing a bank robbery in Manhattan.
+All four are being held at a secure hospital suffering from third-degree burns.
+One is in a life-critical condition because of the severity of the injuries sustained.
+The whereabouts of the meta-human, who was dressed in a grey skin-tight costume emblazoned with a symbol resembling a burning match, is currently unknown.
+In other news, the meta-human calling himself Destructo, who possesses the ability to dissolve matter with his bare hands, escaped the Government anti M-H units pursuing him, following a failed attempt to gain access to the Pentagon.
+He was described as wearing his usual luminous green and gold outfit, complete with a red cape and purple facemask."

 “Tut tut,” chuckled the Tailor.
 “My dear colleague really has no sense of style at all.
 Green, gold, purple and red.
 What on God’s earth was he thinking of when he made that?”